davidfowl/Jabbot/README.md

 Jabbot is a bot API for [JabbR](https://github.com/davidfowl/JabbR).

-Why not write an adapter for [Hubot](https://github.com/github/hubot)?
+Why not write an apater for [Hubot](https://github.com/github/hubot)?

 I like writing C# :).